EcologyR/BlueCarbon/README.md

 Desarrollo Regional (FEDER) and Consejería de Transformación Económica, Industria, Conocimiento y Universidades of Junta de Andalucía (proyecto US-1381388 led by Francisco Rodríguez Sánchez, Universidad de Sevilla).
 NPJ was supported by a Juan de la Cierva fellowship (JDC2022-048342-I).
+JA acknowledges funding from the CLIMB-FOREST Horizon Europe Project (No 101059888) that was funded by the European Union.

 ![](https://ecologyr.github.io/workshop/images/logos.png)